ingazhur/ingarobotics-react/src/content/projects.md

+### MIT Reality Hack 2023
+Team submission to a 3-day VR/AR hackathon at MIT as a part of the hardware track.
+We designed our own controller connecting to a Oculus headset via bluetooth.
+We wanted to make climbing the stairs more fun by incorporating hardware feedback (LEDs and vibration motors activated by a step count) and motivating videos embedded into the VR passthrough experience.
+I designed the step tracking system based on IMU sensor and barometer, plus firmware integration. [(Link to a Devpost for more details)](https://devpost.com/software/arcade-steps)
+tags: hardware,VR/AR,firmware,C/C++,ESP32,hackathon projects,all projects
+img: arcade-steps.png
 ### Delivery robot
 A remote-controlled robot with object-grasping capabilities built during a week-long hackathon.
 The goal of the competition was to build a free-form robot fitting certain size parameters to score as many points as possible by grabbing/transporting objects to a certain area, building a tower, completing side challenges, etc. I developed all the firmware for both the robot and the remote control required to drive the robot and control the claw.
 tags: featured,firmware,C/C++,Arduino,all projects